Aidar5/nattoeng/docs/source/exercises/02_exercises.rst

 This task requires:

 -  Create a repository on Github to perform tasks;
--  Create its clone on his virtual machine.
+-  Clone it to your virtual machine.

 You can create any directory structure in your repository.
-Since tasks are sometimes updated, it is best to choose the following approach to work:
+Since tasks are sometimes updated, it is better to choose the following approach to work:

 -  Update
    `repository <https://github.com/natenka/pyneng-examples-exercises/>`__